Autoregressive Quantile Flows for Predictive Uncertainty Estimation: Abstract

 \section{Abstract}

-Numerous applications of machine learning involve predicting flexible probability distributions over model outputs.
-We propose Autoregressive Quantile Flows, a flexible class of probabilistic models over high-dimensional variables that can be used to accurately capture predictive aleatoric uncertainties.
-These models are instances of autoregressive flows trained using a novel objective based on proper scoring rules, which simplifies the calculation of computationally expensive determinants of Jacobians during training and supports new types of neural architectures.
-We demonstrate that these models can be used to parameterize predictive conditional distributions and improve the quality of probabilistic predictions on time series forecasting and object detection.
+Numerous applications of machine learning involve representing probability distributions over high-dimensional data.
+We propose autoregressive quantile flows, a flexible class of normalizing flow models trained using a novel objective based on proper scoring rules.
+Our objective does not require calculating computationally expensive determinants of Jacobians during training and supports new types of neural architectures, such as neural autoregressive flows from which it is easy to sample.
+We leverage these models in quantile flow regression, an approach that parameterizes predictive conditional distributions with flows, resulting in improved probabilistic predictions on tasks such as time series forecasting and object detection.
+Our novel objective functions and neural flow parameterizations also yield improvements on popular generation and density estimation tasks, and represent a step beyond maximum likelihood learning of flows.